There’s a saying that goes like this: “Deadlines are meant to be broken. And I just keep breaking them.”

 3. Your job is part of a larger project

-Sometimes people have plans that don’t involve us.
+Sometimes our clients have plans that don’t involve us.
 Yes, it’s true.
-It might be hard to grasp, and don’t ask me why it has to be this way, but life isn’t always about you or me.
+It might be hard to grasp, but life isn’t always about you or me.
+Don’t ask me why it has to be this way.

-Joking aside, my point is that oftentimes our work is only part of a larger scheme of things.
-It’s just one piece in a large puzzle that creates a picture.
+Joking aside, my point is that often our work is only part of a larger scheme of things.
+It's just one piece in a large puzzle that creates a picture.

-For example, if a company depends on me to produce a promotional video for their new product that is due to launch by X date, then it’s up to me to deliver on time, as my promotion video is only one factor in a larger campaign that includes: social campaigns, in-store promotions, Adwords ads, website banners and more.
+For example, if a company depends on me to produce a promotional video for their new product that is due to launch by X date, then it is up to me to deliver on time.

-So as a safe practice, always consider your job to be just one piece of your client’s bigger project.
-It will help you understand the importance of your role in getting your tasks completed in time.
+Consider your job to be just one piece of your client’s bigger project.
+This will help you understand the importance of your role in getting your tasks completed in time.

 4. It builds credibility and trust.

-By sticking to your word you build trust and credibility, which are two of the most important factors to getting repeat clients.
+If you stick to your word, you will build trust and credibility, which are two of the most important factors in getting repeat clients.

-If your client knows you always deliver on time, you’ll be the first person he thinks of to hire for future projects – even if he has a tight deadline to meet, as he will trust your word when you say you can deliver on time.
+If your client knows that you always deliver on time, he will think of you first when he needs to hire someone for a future project - even if he has a tight deadline to meet.
+He will trust your word when you say you can deliver on time.